NAMI Vermont 2023 Conference: Together for Mental Health

 In addition to his keynote presentation, Dr. Amador will demonstrate his evidence-based program in a workshop session.
 LEAP (Listen-Empathize-Agree-Partner)® is a communication program to help you create relationships with people who are unable to understand they are ill, with the goal of helping them accept treatment.
 Participants in this workshop will learn about the LEAP approach and acquire useful skills through roleplay activities.

-Kristine (Kris) Reynolds (she/her) is the Director and Founder of the Vermont Center for Resiliency, and Assistant Professor at Vermont State University Lyndon in the Applied Psychology and Human Services Department.
+Kristine (Kris) Reynolds (she/her) is the Director and Founder of the Vermont Center for Resiliency and Assistant Professor at Vermont State University Lyndon in the Applied Psychology and Human Services Department.
 She received her master’s degree in social work from Colorado State University and has been working in the mental health field for over 18 years.

 She has experience in EMDR, CBT, and mindfulness.
 It was while working with Veterans in Colorado that Kris found her niche working with individuals who had experienced major stressors and trauma.
-In addition to specialization in working with individuals who have experienced complex trauma, Kris specializes in the treatment of anxiety, mood disorders, relationship conflicts, and serves children, adolescents, adults, and the elderly.
+In addition to specialization in working with individuals who have experienced complex trauma, Kris specializes in the treatment of anxiety, mood disorders, and relationship conflicts, and serves children, adolescents, adults, and the elderly.

 Kris is an avid runner and enjoys all things outdoors, and spending time with her family which includes the furry and feathered variety as well as the human.